pcawte/AgDev/README.md

 8. The RUN command checks a header embedded from byte 64 of the executable and can run either Z80 or ADL mode executables
 9. MOS will also search the `mos` folder on the SD card for any executables, and will run those like built-in MOS commands

-Additionally, the following has been assumed:
+Programs are called from MOS using the the `_exec24()` function built into MOS :

+- This function will call the 24 bit address and keep the eZ80 in ADL mode.

+- The called function must do a RET and take care of preserving registers

-- On entry, HL contains the address of the command line parameter string - used for argc / argv processing
+- On entry, HL contains the address of the command line parameter string - used for argc / argv processing.
+There is 256 bytes for storage of the command line including the terminating '`\0'`.

 - Save AF, BC, DE, IX and IY registers